pixelfac/PantsFireAnvil-Demo/README.md

 Tip: the AI in Singleplayer mode is pretty dumb so they may accidentally eliminate themselves trying to reach their target
 ```

+## But seriously, how do I open the game?
+Download the repository and run the executable within the "Pants, Fire, Anvil Alpha 2.0" folder.

 ## Singleplayer
 You compete against an AI in a preset arrangement of positions.
 Currently there is only this one "level", but I plan to add more levels and new game mechanics for more puzzling fun.